-For over 10 years, Festival Bowland has been offering residents and visitors the opportunity to explore the beautiful Forest of Bowland AONB through a range of guided walks, talks and hands on workshops.
+For over 10 years, Festival Bowland has been offering residents and visitors the opportunity to explore the beautiful Forest of Bowland National Landscape through a range of guided walks, talks and hands on workshops.

 Coronavirus restrictions have meant that many of this year's face to face events have had to be cancelled so, instead, event organisers have gone digital and moved online.